On O List of Movie Reviews

 7/17: Criterion Collection treated One-Eyed Jacks with a 4K digital restoration, and the film looks absolutely gorgeous.

 Thus, it's not hard to see why the single Oscar nomination went to Charles Lang for Best Cinematography.
-One-Eyed Jacks is the only film Marlon Brando had ever directed.
-It works for a Western picture, and it's unique that's almost Unforgiven before there was Unforgiven.
+One-Eyed Jacks is the only film Marlon Brando ever directed.
+It works for a Western picture, being unique that's almost Unforgiven before there was Unforgiven.

-The top acting honors goes to Karl Malden.
-He plays a mean backstabber convincingly well.
-Watch his eyes, and that's when you knew Karl Malden was going to amp it up at key moments.
+Karl Malden plays a mean backstabber convincingly well.
+Watch his eyes, and that's when I knew he was going to amp it up at key moments.
 Marlon Brando is terrific and the most handsome of them all.
 He keeps himself subdued and laidback, never making a grandiose show.
-It's a testament to Brando's ability to restrain himself.
+By underplaying his role, he gives more and more to the film that it's hard to get enough of him.
+It's a testament to Marlon Brando's acting greatness.

-All in all, although long and slow-moving, One-Eyed Jacks is a solid '7' Western picture.
+All in all, One-Eyed Jacks is a beautifully shot Western picture.